PRESIDENT

 and managed the implementation of

-hazardous waste fuel.
-Tests were
+use of hazardous waste fuel.
+Tests were performed to satisfy

-used for future EPA requirements.
+future EPA requirements.

 - Performed